laxmikant-ainapure/upcxx/src/future/README.md

 a small zoo of templated types similar to "c++ expression templates" (internet searchable term).
 Rationale for this approach claims two massive advantages:

-  1) Execution speed for expressions involving more than one future primitive.
+  1. Execution speed for expressions involving more than one future primitive.
-  2) Synchronous execution across asyncrhonous abstraction boundaries when permissible (again for performance).
+  2. Synchronous execution across asynchronous abstraction boundaries when permissible (again for performance).

 These are the basic ways you can construct futures.